Bill Elliott: Junior Johnson & Associates (1992–1994)

-The 1992 Season and the Hooters 500 Season Finale
+1992 and the Hooters 500

-Elliott left Melling to join Junior Johnson & Associates in 1992, replacing Geoffrey Bodine in the No. 11 Budweiser-sponsored Ford.
+Elliott left Melling to join Junior Johnson & Associates in 1992, replacing Geoff Bodine in the No. 11 Budweiser-sponsored Ford.
 Elliott would find success almost immediately in 1992.
 After a disappointing 27th place finish in the Daytona 500, Elliott would then win the next four consecutive races at Rockingham, Richmond, Atlanta, and Darlington.
 Elliott's strong season would continue, which included a 2nd place finish at Talladega, leading the most laps at Sonoma finishing 5th, leading the most laps at the second Michigan race finishing 3rd, and leading the most laps, 261 of 500 laps, in the fall race at Dover and finishing 2nd.

 After the fall Dover race, Elliott found himself with a 154 point lead in the championship standings with six races remaining.
 However, much like the ending of the 1985 season, Elliott would lose the point lead after a string of poor finishes.
 Elliott's lead disappeared thanks to a batch of poor finishes, which included mechanical problems beginning with an engine failure at Martinsville leading to a 30th place finish, a 26th place finish at North Wilkesboro, a broken sway bar while running in the top-five with less than forty laps to go at Charlotte leading to a 30th place finish, and a cracked cylinder head leading to another engine failure at Phoenix, finishing 31st.
 The string of poor finishes dropped Elliott out of the points lead to third place, 40 points behind 1st place Davey Allison and 10 points behind 2nd place Alan Kulwicki, with one race to go.